 Anything that can increase or decrease your risk of cancer is called a risk factor.

-We don't know the cause of most cases of leukaemia but there are some risk factors that may increase your risk of developing chronic leukaemia.
+We don't know what causes most cases of chronic lymphocytic leukaemia (CLL).
+But there are some factors that may increase your risk of developing it.

-We know that there is some kind of inherited genetic change in some people who develop CLL.
-Studies show that people with a parent or sibling with CLL have a 6 to 9 times increased risk of developing it themselves.
-So far, we don't know of any specific gene changes that are linked to CLL.
+We know that there is some kind of inherited genetic change in some people with CLL.
+But most people with CLL do not have a family history of it.

-There have been some studies that suggest certain hair dyes might increase the risk of developing CLL.
-In one of these studies, they found that only women who had used permanent black hair dye had an increased risk of CLL.
-The other study showed an increase in risk only for women who used hair dyes before 1980.
-We need more research to clarify if hair dye use today increases the risk of CLL.
+Some studies suggest that certain hair dyes might increase the risk of developing CLL.
+But we need more research to clarify if hair dye use today increases the risk of CLL.